gsbnair/TimeSeries/README.md

 >So the prediction could be with an error of 37.48 units (here units are in 1000 passengers) which means an actual deviation of 37480 (OMG).

-#### What is the way out?

-The solution is within the problem!
+>This way of analysing scores manually is not a good idea.
+In one of the coming posts, I will start using the percentage of error which makes life easier to comare apples - to - apples.
+But still the thrust produced by the error-score-percentage would be directly proportional to the magnitude of the data point which can be understandable by only the owner of the data and her/his expectations.

+Coming back to the question: How to improve the scores?

 We have been running the solutions for 100 epochs.
 Not enough....
-As per the paper about [IndRNN](https://arxiv.org/abs/1803.04831), you have to run more than 5000 time steps to achieve desired results.
+As per the paper about [IndRNN](https://arxiv.org/abs/1803.04831), you have to run in the range of 5000 time steps to achieve desired results.

+The let's try that..
+I picked up option no. 4 (TimeSeriesPrediction-Window-IndRNN.ipynb).
+Given below are the scores obtained when used different hyper parameters:

+# Train Score: 10.22 RMSE Test Score: 31.26 RMSE [Cell = 64,128,64] Look-back=12, epochs=500, batch_size=10
+# Train Score:  1.32 RMSE Test Score: 38.71 RMSE [Cell = 64,128,64] Look-back=12, epochs=5000, batch_size=10
+# Train Score:  3.63 RMSE Test Score: 37.60 RMSE [Cell = 128,128,128] Look-back=12, epochs=5000, batch_size=10
+# Train Score:  4.08 RMSE Test Score: 33.65 RMSE [Cell = 128,128,128] Look-back=12, epochs=5000, batch_size=20
+# Train Score: 11.99 RMSE Test Score: 30.38 RMSE [Cell = 32,32,32] Look-back=12, epochs=500, batch_size=10

+Better than the least score (37) previously obtained.

+Don't you think still it can be improved?

+>1.
+We have been using the data as it is execpt a small tweak (standardisation) using minmaxscaler.
+Should we leave it there or do more tweaking so that it will be easy for the model to get trained?

-### How about using ARIMA?
+>2.
+How about using ARIMA?
 Or SARIMA?

+>3.
+Or something else?

+*Let us answer all the questions one by one in the coming instalments.*

+By the way, some of my fellow Data Scientists face situations like [this](https://www.youtube.com/watch?v=BKorP55Aqvg&index=6&list=RDs7AXskSxxMk).
+Did you face any?